tom-howard/ros/docs/COM2009/la1/week1.md

 ---

 !!! info
-    You should be able to complete the exercises on this page within a two-hour lab session.
+    You should be able to complete all the exercises on this page within a two-hour lab session.

 ## Introduction